 • Federal and/or state regulations may supersede portions of this policy.
 For example, students with financial aid are required to follow federal regulations regarding repeating courses.
 Please consult with the Office of Financial Aid to check how this policy may impact your eligibility for financial aid.

-Note: In the future, if you apply for admission to other colleges, universities, graduate, and professional schools, or if your record is evaluated by a national testing agency such as AMCAS or LSDAS, both MC grades will likely be included in the calculation of your GPA.
+Note: In the future, if you apply for admission to other universities, universities, graduate, and professional schools, or if your record is evaluated by a national testing agency such as AMCAS or LSDAS, both MC grades will likely be included in the calculation of your GPA.